Kanaiyalal Maneklal Munshi

-Kanhaiyalal Maneklal Munshi ([kə.nəi.ya.lal ma.ɳek.lal mun.ʃi]; 30 December 1887 – 8 February 1971), popularly known by his pen name Ghanshyam Vyas, was an Indian independence movement activist, politician, writer and educationist from Gujarat state.
+Kanhaiyalal Maneklal Munshi ([kə.nəi.ya.lal ma.ɳek.lal mun.ʃi]; 30 December 1887 – 8 February 1971), popularly known by his pen name Ghanshyam Vyas, was an Indian independence movement activist, politician, writer from Gujarat state.
 A lawyer by profession, he later turned to author and politician.
 He is a well-known name in Gujarati literature.
 He founded Bharatiya Vidya Bhavan, an educational trust, in 1938.

 Munshi wrote his works in three languages namely Gujarati, English and Hindi.
 Before independence of India, Munshi was part of Indian National Congress and after independence, he joined Swatantra Party.
 Munshi held several important posts like member of Constituent Assembly of India, minister of agriculture and food of India, and governor of Uttar Pradesh.
 In his later life, he was one of the founding members of Vishva Hindu Parishad.

 Early life

-Munshi was born on 30 December 1887 at Bharuch, a town in Gujarat State of British India.
+Munshi was born on 30 December 1887 at Bharuch, a town in Gujarat State of British India in a Bhargav Brahmin family.
 Munshi took admission at Baroda College in 1902 and scored first class with 'Ambalal Sakarlal Paritoshik'.
-In 1907, by scoring maximum marks in the English language, he received 'Elite prize' along with degree of Bachelor of Arts.
+In 1907, by scoring maximum marks in the English language, he received 'Elite Prize' along with degree of Bachelor of Arts.
 Later, he was given honoris causa from same university.
 He received degree of LLB in Mumbai in 1910 and registered as lawyer in the Bombay High Court.

 One of his professor at Baroda College was Aurobindo Ghosh (later Sri Aurobindo) who had a profound impression on him.
 Munshi was also influenced by Maharaja Sayajirao Gaekwad III of Baroda, Mahatma Gandhi, Sardar Patel and Bhulabhai Desai.